Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

 - Panko breadcrumbs: For a golden brown, crispy, and crunchy texture.

 - Vegetable oil: For frying, enough to cover a quarter inch of pan.
-Don’t use olive oil, it burns too quickly for deep-frying.
+Don’t use olive oil.

 For the 2 dipping sauces: